 Once we receive your information, we make our best effort to ensure its security on our systems.
 Where we have given, or where you have chosen, a password which enables you to access information, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

-Your data will usually be processed in our office, and we take the security of your data seriously and so all our systems have appropriate security in place that complies with all applicable legislative and regulatory requirements.
+Your data will usually be processed in our charity office in the UK.
+We take very seriously the security of your data and so all our systems have appropriate security in place that complies with all applicable legislative and regulatory requirements.

-We may occasionally contact you by post / email / telephone] with details of any changes in legal and regulatory requirements or other developments that may be relevant to your affairs and, where applicable, how we may assist you further.
-If you do not wish to receive such information from us, please let us know by contacting us as indicated under our contact information below.
+We may occasionally contact you by post email telephone with details of our programmes and activities that may be of interest to you, if you do not wish to receive such information from us, please let us know by contacting us as indicated under our contact information below.

-- Deletion of your information: You have the right to ask us to delete personal information about you where:
+Deletion of your information: You have the right to ask us to delete personal information about you were: